 Sally O'Neill, Scientific Officer

-At heart Sally is a fauna ecologist with a diverse range of skills and experiences.
+Sally is an ecologist with a diverse range of practical skills and experiences, with a passion for monitoring populations.
 She initially joined the team to develop a fauna survey protocol for AusPlots as part of the National Environmental Research Program (NERP) 'Enhancing long-term surveillance monitoring across Australia' programme.